MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/connected-buildings.md

 ## Device onboarding

-The first step involves uploading a csv with the device metadata and how devices are mapped to a placeid in Microsoft Places.
+The first step involves uploading a CSV file with the device metadata and how devices are mapped to a PlaceId in Microsoft Places.
 This helps to contextualize the telemetry when it reaches Places.

-The following illustration shows a high-level diagram of how you can onboard devices and sensors onto Places.
+The following is a high-level diagram about how you can onboard devices and sensors onto Places.

 [GRAPHIC 1]